Inspiring Wellness, One Smile at A Time

 TMJ After Dental Work

-TMJ after Dental Work: How Dental Procedures Can Impact Jaw Function
+TMJ After Dental Work: How Dental Procedures Can Impact Jaw Function

-TMJ is a disorder that affects the joints of the jaw, as well as surrounding muscles and ligaments.
+TMJ is a disorder that affects the joints of the jaw, as well as the surrounding muscles and ligaments.
 While symptoms do tend to come and go, flare-ups can be quite debilitating, and it makes sense that you’d be wary of anything that may lead to discomfort.

 Fortunately, while jaw pain after dental work is not uncommon, it’s also not totally untreatable.
 Here’s what to know about why your TMJ may be exacerbated by dental work — plus helpful tips for feeling better.